 - Make sure to dress appropriately.
 The temple is a sacred place, so visitors should dress modestly.
 This means no shorts or tank tops!

 - Bring sunscreen and a hat.
-The temple is located in a hot, tropical climate, and it can be very sunny during the day.
+The temple is in a hot, tropical climate, and it can be very sunny during the day.
 Make sure to protect yourself from the sun’s rays!

 - Arrive early.
-The temple gets very crowded later in the day, so try to arrive as early as possible to avoid the crowds.
+The temple gets very crowded later in the day, so try to arrive as early as possible to avoid crowds.

 See Related: Must-Have Tips to Avoid Having a Boring Vacation

-What to See at Borobudur Temple
+What to See at the Borobudur World Heritage Site

 This gradual ascension is symbolic of three levels in Buddhism – the world of desire, the world of form, and the world of formlessness.
 The central dome is situated on a platform and surrounded by 72 perforated stupas, which hold 72 statues of Buddha.

 Borobudur Temple Compound Buddhist Pilgrimage

-It is said that those who make the journey to the temple and climb to the top of the structure will be rewarded with enlightenment.
-The temple is also home to many Buddha statues, which are said to bring good luck and protection.
+It is said that those who journey to the temple and climb to the top of the structure will be rewarded with enlightenment.
+The many Buddha statues pilgrims pass along the way are said to bring good luck and protection.

-Best Things to Do in Borobudur Temple
+Things to Do in Borobudur Temple

 Tour the Mendut Temple

 Mendut Temple is dedicated to the three Buddhist brothers who introduced Buddhism to Indonesia from the Indian subcontinent: Sangharaja, Sangghabhuwana, and Sangghawisesa.
 The temple is said to have been built by King Airlangga, the first king of the Hindu-Buddhist kingdom of Kahuripan.

 Exploring the Pawon Temple